danweiner/learning-p5-js/README.md

  We can use the same principles to draw [multiple arms](https://github.com/danweiner/learning-p5-js/tree/master/lesson-2/ch-6/example-zoog-arms) for Zoog.
 Or draw [multiple instances of Zoog](https://github.com/danweiner/learning-p5-js/tree/master/lesson-2/ch-6/zoog-multiples) by placing the code for Zoog's body inside of a for loop.

+ Exercise 6.8 asks you to create a grid of squares using a for loop - actually using [nested loops]().
+Here's Dan's [video]() on nested loops.
+It's a pretty big oversight that the book doesn't explain nested loops, because they can be pretty complicated to understand.
+A better example is actually a checkerboard.
+It introduces the modulo / remainder operator.
+My example draws a checkerboard.
+Mehran from Stanford also uses a checkerboard in his CS106A class.